12 Aug Finding Myanmar memories in the picturesque heritage town of Kalaw

 At the tender age of 96, his physique is so impressive that I can’t resist asking his advice on how to live a long life.
 He moves forward in his seat and says gently, “Never try to make temper, if you make temper you will spoil your whole body, for your heart, your brain.
 Just smile, that makes me happy.”

-iDiscover’s Kalaw Neighbourhood Map is curated by Kalaw Tourism Organisation, illustrated by local artist Ko Wai Yan and proudly powered by The Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ).
+Our guides are created by locals, designed by locals and powered by locals… with a little help from iDiscover.
+Hear their stories, share their passion and learn what they love!
+Our Kalaw Neighbourhood App&Map are curated by Kalaw Tourism Organisation, illustrated by local artist Ko Wai Yan and proudly powered by The Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ).

 Libby is a freelance journalist who has documented the changes across Myanmar’s many ethnic states in the past three years, specifically after Aung San Suu Kyi won the elections.
 Her passion is looking at youth culture and stagleaping to isolated regions to hear untold stories from those who never had access to media or the opportunity to speak freely.